Skip to main content

 agentboot optimize

-agentboot optimize --persona code-reviewer
+agentboot optimize --scope team:platform/*

-agentboot optimize --report ./optimize-report.html
+agentboot optimize --report --output-dir ./reports

-agentboot optimize --apply
+agentboot optimize --json

 FlagDescription